 In line with its priority areas, UNESCO works to:

-- Build international consensus and provide policy recommendations to leverage ICT for achieving Education 2030 through convening international debates and globally significant documents such as the 2015 Qingdao Declaration and 2017 Qingdao Statement
+- Build international consensus and provide policy recommendations to leverage ICT for achieving Education 2030 through convening international debates and globally significant documents such as the 2019 Beijing Consensus on Artificial Intelligence (AI) and Education, the 2019 International Conference on Artificial Intelligence and Education, 2015 Qingdao Declaration and 2017 Qingdao Statement.

 - Support the development of national ICT in education policies and master plans to help governments and other stakeholders leverage ICT effectively throughout education systems to achieve SDG 4 for Education 2030.
 Project examples include Leveraging ICT for Achieving Education 2030 and ICT Transforming Education in Africa